 2. Plant Selection Matters for Privacy Landscaping

-You can also create privacy screening with the right plant choices.
+You can also create privacy in your backyard with plants.
 Plants that are dense or tend to grow wide or tall make good privacy plants for the backyard.
 But you don’t necessarily have to go for huge trees in every situation.
 A lot of it comes down to placement.

 Knowing the eventual size of the plants you choose relative to their placement in the landscape can help you get a sense for what kind of screening will be offered as plants grow in.
 Rock Water Farm also offers 3D virtual reality renderings in some situations that would allow you to visualize what standing at different parts of the property and see how it will look in the future.